About Me

 In the Spring of 2015 I attended a presentation in Whistler where I heard about some amazing trips that people were doing in the Sea to Sky Corridor and around the world.
 This inspired me to do the Spearhead Traverse, a 3 day ski traverse in the backcountry connecting Blackcomb to Whistler mountain.
-I had never been ski touring and hated bootpacking (walking with my skis), but something was pushing me to try it.
-I’m glad it did because I loved it.
+Having never been ski touring and hating bootpacking, it seemed odd that I was inspired to try it.
+I’m so glad I did because I immediately fell in love.
 I spent my first three days in the backcountry with my dad and another father daughter pair.
 It was unlike anything I had ever done.
-Being out in the open with just the sky and the snow was such an amazing experience.
+Being out in the open with just the sky and the snow was such an amazing experience, and pushing myself physically and mentally was so motivating.

 Soon after that I had an even crazier thought.
 I decided I wanted to be the youngest person to climb Mt.
 Logan, the tallest mountain in Canada.
 My father has done over a dozen trips in the park where Mt.
 Logan is situated, Kluane National Park.
 He has guided on Mt.
 Logan 8 times since I was born.
 When I look back I still find it crazy how I could decide to do something like that with such little experience.
 From then until May 2017, Mt.
 Logan consumed my world.